cagataysar/SpringProject/README.md

-# A simple Spring Project that I made during a Java bootcamp.
+# A simple Spring Project that I made while a Java bootcamp.